 Data sources

-Our systematic review and COS methods are outlined in detail in the published Del-COrS study protocol.14Using an iteratively designed search strategy informed by two senior information specialists, we searched the following databases from 1980 to 25 November 2020: Ovid MEDLINE, Ovid MEDLINE In-Process & Other Non-Indexed Citations, CINAHL, Embase Classic+Embase, PsycINFO, and Web of Science.
+Our systematic review and core outcome set methods are outlined in detail in the published Del-COrS study protocol.14Using an iteratively designed search strategy informed by two senior information specialists, we searched the following databases from 1980 to 25 November 2020: Ovid MEDLINE, Ovid MEDLINE In-Process & Other Non-Indexed Citations, CINAHL, Embase Classic+Embase, PsycINFO, and Web of Science.
 We also searched for relevant systematic reviews in the Cochrane Library, PROSPERO, and Joanna Briggs and unpublished studies and ongoing trials on the International Clinical Trials Registry Platform (http://apps.who.int/trialsearch), adjusting vocabulary and syntax as appropriate.
 We limited inclusion to human studies published in English.
 Reference lists of relevant systematic reviews and meta-analyses identified in the search were examined for additional eligible studies.

 Study selection